The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Main Result

-In the following section we prove our main result, which is a converse to the Matsumoto-Yor property in the symmetric cone variate case.
-We lessen the smoothness conditions for densities from $C^2$ densities in \cite{WesLe00} and differentiability in \cite{Wes02} to continuity only.
+In the following section, we prove our main result, which is a converse to the Matsumoto--Yor property in the symmetric cone-variate case.
+We reduce the smoothness conditions for densities from $C^2$ densities in \citep{WesLe00} and differentiability in \citep{Wes02} to the continuity only.